Password Protected PDF documents

 Hi Dhivya,

 Thanks for your patience.
-Please have a look into following code snippet to iterate through password loop.
-Hopefully it will help you to accomplish the task.
+Please review the following code snippet that iterates through a password loop.
+It should help you accomplish the task.

 {